wheelybird/luminary/docs/configuration.md

 # Configuration Reference

-LDAP User Manager is configured entirely through environment variables.
+Luminary is configured entirely through environment variables.
 This document lists all available configuration options organised by category.

 ## Table of Contents